Warren town hall interrupted by angry protester accusing her of ‘siding with terrorists’

 Warren also slammed Collins’ initial comments about Democrats: “I think it is disgusting for a congressman to stand up and say that he believes that kind of nonsense.”

-After the town hall, Warren spent over an hour taking pictures with supporters as she often does.
+After the town hall, Warren spent over an hour taking pictures with supporters.
 The campaign has gotten widespread attention for that practice and the candidate often talks up her commitment to taking “selfies” with voters.

 Social media users, though, often point out the photos are not technically selfies, since Warren staffers usually take them.